tr33h0st/any-content-carousel/readme.txt

 == Description ==

-*This plugin lets you add a shorcode of any posts carousel to your theme*
+*The plugin allows you to create a carousel with any type of post you have.*

 This plugin is built to work for any theme and any post type or users.

 With the Any Content Carousel Plugin you can create Carousels to give value to your Content, your Authors or your products.

+Fully Responsive and Touch-friendly

 <blockquote>
 <h4>More from us</h4>